 Emptiness as a portable analytic

-A response to Jeremy MacClancy from the Emptiness project team[1]Andris Šuvajevs also contributed to this response. (with another new blog from Jeremy forthcoming)
+A response to Jeremy MacClancy from the Emptiness project team[1]Andris Šuvajevs also contributed to this response.
+(Scroll down for Jeremy’s response to this response.)

 In his blog for our website, Jeremy MacClancy claims that the Spanish context of emptiness is worlds apart from that of Latvia, as a suitcase to a rucksack, because of the difference in the political usage of emptiness in those countries.
 According to him, this should invalidate the portable analytic of emptiness because the seemingly similar phenomena expose diverging dynamics.
 However, rather than invalidate the portability of emptiness, Jeremy reinforces it.
 His analysis of emptiness in Spain proceeds from two points of departure: first, contested and politicized discourses of ‘La España vacía’, and second, ethnographic and analytical engagements with emptiness in postsocialist contexts (as reflected in our publications and on the project’s website).
 In other words, Jeremy engages in the kind of comparison that proceeds from ethnography rather than abstraction.
 Such comparison cannot but throw up both similarities and differences.
 This is precisely what we had in mind when rendering emptiness into a portable analytic.
 This is not where it ends, however.
 The next step is to distil analytical insights from ethnographic comparison and to build theory.
 To that end, we take Jeremy’s blog as an opportunity to clarify our method and to engage in some more comparison.